platform-economy/tezos-learning/README.md

 Such irregularities trigger double-baking and double-endorsing operations that cause the offender to lose a portion of its stake (i.e. a security deposit).

+### Inflation Funding and On-Chain Bounties

+Tezos has a mechanism that can solve the misalignment of incentives around collective action, also known as the “free-rider problem”.
+As the Tezos Position Paper states, “the collective action problem arises when multiple parties would benefit from taking an action but none benefit from individually undertaking the action”.
+Most core developers of blockchains are compensated for their work by foundations, investors, or by token appreciation.
+What will happen to core development when foundations or investors no longer support developers, or the price of a token does not appreciate?

+Tezos presents a solution to sustainably fund protocol development through inflation funding and on-chain bounties.
+As stated above, the Tezos governance mechanism allows stakeholders to upgrade the protocol through protocol amendments.
+When a stakeholder proposes a protocol amendment (upgrade), they can attach an invoice to the upgrade that mints new tokens if approved via the governance process.
+This allows protocol developers to be compensated directly by the protocols they build, not just by an external source that may not be in existence in the future.
+Remember, even with the blockchain mania of 2017, foundations and other blockchain entities still have a finite amount of resources that will be exhausted eventually!

+Minting new tokens for the purpose of funding development is known as “inflation funding.”
+In addition to funding core protocol development, inflation funding can be used to raise awareness of projects, donate to charities, create on-chain bounties, and fund public goods that are built on top of the protocol (e.g. through a DAO, or “Decentralized Autonomous Organization”).

 ## Module 3 - Smart Contracts I

 It is time to write and deploy smart contracts!
 We will start to code smart contracts with SmartPy in this module.